What to Wear in San Francisco to Not Look Like a Tourist

 Winters in San Francisco are undoubtedly warmer than much of the rest of the country, but I wouldn’t call them warm.

-November through the beginning of March is when San Francisco and the rest of The Bay gets most of its rainfall.
+November through the beginning of March is when the Bay Area gets most of its rainfall.
 So, while you’ll still see daytime temps in the 50s (warm compared to a 15-degree Chicago, I’m sure), it tends to be cloudy or foggy and windy.

 During this time, ditch the tanks and opt for a lightweight long-sleeve shirt (or t-shirt if you run warm) under a warmer sweater or jacket, paired with jeans.
-During this time, you’ll find most people who live here wearing a lightweight down jacket, like those by Patagonia (another favorite local brand), to keep warm against the chilly wind.
+During this time, you’ll find most people who live here wearing a lightweight down jacket, like Patagonia’s (another popular brand), to keep warm against the chilly wind.

-You should also prepare for rainy, windy days by packing waterproof shoes, like SOREL Chelsea Boots, a rain jacket, and packable umbrella.
+You should also prepare for rainy, windy days by packing waterproof shoes, a rain jacket, and a packable umbrella.

-While San Francisco embraces an eclectic mix of styles and fashion, the easiest way to stand out as a tourist is to dress poorly for the cool, windy, and foggy marine weather.
-Year-round, you’ll see most of the city embracing a simple sweater-and-booties combo, with neutral colors (grays, blacks, whites, and blues) dominating the city’s color palette.
+While San Francisco embraces an eclectic mix of styles and fashion, the easiest way to stand out as a tourist is to dress for hot weather or in a San Francisco hoodie that you clearly just bought because you were underdressed.
+Year-round, you’ll see most of the city embracing a simple sweater-and-boots combo with neutrals dominating the city’s color palette.

-For shoes, opt for a comfortable pair of booties, sneakers, or flats you can wear with any outfit.
+For shoes, opt for a comfortable pair of boots, sneakers, or flats you can wear with any outfit.
 For clothes, layers are key, and a jacket or sweater for after the sun goes down is always a must.
-You also don’t have to worry about being too formal — even if you scored a res at Lazy Bear — so leave the suit jackets at home.
+You also don’t have to worry about being too formal so leave the blazers and fancy dresses at home.

 Outside the city, though, you’ll experience more real seasons.
-So, if you’re doing a day trip, prepare accordingly.
+So, if you’re doing a day trip, pack your backpack accordingly.